Som-Energia/somenergia-tomatic/doc/development.md

 	- It also contains the sections to choose when the category has no predefined one in the ERP
 	- The list is built from the ERP when /api/call/categories/update
 	- Each category has `code`, `name`, `isClaim`, `section`
-- `callinfo/dailycalls.yaml`
+- `callinfo/dailycalls/calls-NAME.yaml`
 	- "registre de trucades (reclamació i no reclamacio)"
-	- person dict to a list of incomming calls of the day
+	- a list of the last calls received by NAME
 - `callinfo/cases/YYYY-MM-DD.yaml` Daily call log

 ## Scheduler Data Files